ayush1997/visualize_ML/README.md

 ```
 ![Alt text](https://github.com/ayush1997/visualize_ML/blob/master/images/explore1.png?raw=true "Optional Title")

-see this example for better understanding.

 **Note:** While plotting all the rows with **NaN** values and columns with **Character** values are removed only numeric data is plotted.

 ### 2) Feature Selection
 This is one of the challenging task to deal with for a ML task.Here we have to do **Bi-variate Analysis** to find out the relationship between two variables.
 Here, we look for association and disassociation between variables at a pre-defined significance level.

 **relation** module helps in visualizing the analysis done on various combination of variables and see relation between them.

 ## >>> relation module
 	visualize_ML.relation.plot(df,"Sex",["Survived","Pclass","Sex","SibSp","Ticket","Embarked"],drop=["PassengerId","Name"],bin_size=10)

 **Continuous vs Continuous variables:** To do the Bi-variate analysis *scatter plots* are made as their pattern indicates the relationship between variables.
 To indicates the strength of relationship amongst them we use Correlation between them.